it-all/FormFormer/README.md

 INSTALLATION
 -composer require it-all/form-former
- or add "it-all/form-former": "^1.0" to composer.json and composer update
+ or add "it-all/form-former": "^1.1" to composer.json and composer update
 -Add the src/macros/ directory to your twig loader like:
 $templateLoader = new Twig_Loader_Filesystem(['templates', '../src/twigMacros']);
+ or more likely:
+$templateLoader = new Twig_Loader_Filesystem(['templates', '../vendor/it-all/src/twigMacros']);
  (see https://twig.symfony.com/doc/2.x/api.html#built-in-loaders)
  or copy src/macros/* to your twig environment